Step 1: Controlling Tank by Subscribing to the Joy Topic

 set(CMAKE_CXX_EXTENSIONS OFF)

-Here we set the C++ version to be used for compilation.
-Choreonoid is coded for C++11 or higher, including the public API of the library, and the programs that use the Choreonoid libraries must be built with the same or higher C++ version.
-However, some compilers may default to an older C++ version.
-Catkin doesn’t seem to have any settings for this, so you will need to set the C++ version explicitly.
+Here we set the C++ version for compilation.
+Choreonoid is coded assuming C++11 or higher, including the library’s public API, and users must build with an equivalent or higher C++ version.
+However, some compilers default to older C++ versions.
+Since Catkin doesn’t seem to set this, C++ version configuration is necessary.

-Note that GCC version 6 or higher uses C++14 by default, while Ubuntu 18.04 GCC is version 7, so Ubuntu 18.04 can be built without this description.
-On the other hand, the GCC installed on Ubuntu 16.04 is an older version and does not seem to be C++11 or higher by default, so without this description, a compile error will occur.
+Note that GCC version 6 and higher defaults to C++14.
+Ubuntu 18.04’s GCC is version 7, so Ubuntu 18.04 can build without this statement.
+However, GCC installed on Ubuntu 16.04 is an older version that doesn’t default to C++11 or higher, so compilation errors occur without this statement.

 include_directories(${catkin_INCLUDE_DIRS})

-This description specifies additional include directories.
-The variable catkin_INCLUDE_DIRS is set to the include directories required when using the dependent package specified by find_package.
-This description allows you to use the header files included in those packages.
-If there are other libraries to be used, the corresponding include directories should be specified here.
-Note that the include directories of the libraries provided by Choreonoid do not necessarily need to be specified here.
-They will be automatically set when the CMake commands for building Choreonoid plugins, controllers, etc. are executed.
+specifies additional include directories.
+The catkin_INCLUDE_DIRS variable contains include directories needed when using dependent packages specified by find_package.
+This statement allows using header files included in those packages.
+If using other libraries, specify their corresponding include directories here.
+Note that include directories for Choreonoid-provided libraries don’t necessarily need specification here, as they’re automatically set when describing commands for building Choreonoid plugins, controllers, etc.

 add_subdirectory(src)

-For the above “CMakeLists.txt in src directory”, create and add it with the following contents.
+For the “CMakeLists.txt in the src directory” mentioned above, create and add it with the following content:

 choreonoid_add_simple_controller(RttTankController RttTankController.cpp)